Download PDF (483 KB)

 - Write an acceptable use policy.
 Name the approved tool, the data that may go in, and who may run it.

-- Turn on OpenTelemetry monitoring.
-It’s the only visibility you have into what the agent did.
+- Turn on OpenTelemetry monitoring only after deciding what may be logged.
+On local sessions it’s an additional visibility stream into what the agent did.

 - Keep compliance signing off.
 Nothing client-facing or regulator-facing ships without review.

-None of it’s exotic, and most of it takes an afternoon.
-Fusion Computing sets it up as part of the managed IT work we already do for firms, and the same pattern carries to wealth management firms and accounting firms under their own regulators.
-If you want a second set of eyes before your firm pilots Cowork, talk to us or read more about how we work.
+None of it’s exotic.
+The technical setup can be quick; the privacy, logging and approval work is what decides how long the pilot takes.
+Fusion Computing sets it up as part of the managed IT work we already do for firms, and the same pattern carries to wealth-management guide readers and to accounting guide readers under their own regulators.

 Fusion Computing helps Canadian businesses across Toronto and the GTA, Hamilton, and Metro Vancouver with managed IT, cybersecurity, and Microsoft 365.